tMaxx/imPoster/README.md

 Quite a organizer.
 A work in progress project.

 Consists of two parts:
- - revCMS: R3Volution Content Management System, don't mind the typography
+ - revCMS: R3Volution Content Management System (don't mind the name)
  - teo: ThEOrganizer application